Tripod Beta: How did it happen?

 Incidents are therefore 'allowed' to happen by the ineffectiveness at this particular point in time of one or more of these barriers.

-Once the Tripod practitioner has created a series of Trios the next step is to identify the barriers that should have been in place to prevent the incident occurring.
-This is done for each individual Trio.
+Once the Tripod practitioner has created a series of trios, the next step is to identify the barriers that should have been in place to prevent the incident from occurring.
+This is done for each individual trio.
 Only barriers that could have actually mitigated or prevented the next event are considered.
-Predominantly, 'Failed Barriers' are considered.
+Predominantly, failed barriers are considered.
 These are the barriers that should have prevented the incident but failed for various reasons.
 For example, a barrier to prevent injury in a car is a seat belt; however, this barrier may fail because the driver did not wear a seat belt, or the seat belt mechanism itself was faulty.

-'Missing Barriers' (barriers that should have been in place according to 'best practice' but had not been established by the organisation), 'Inadequate Barriers' (barriers that functioned as intended but could not achieve the required function to prevent the incident; for example, a seat belt will only prevent serious injury under certain circumstances) and 'Effective Barriers' (barriers that succeeded in preventing the subsequent event) are also considered.
-If the analysis is modelling a 'Potential Event', unless the event was only prevented through sheer luck, there will be one or more Effective Barrier within the incident trajectory.
+Missing barriers (barriers that should have been in place according to 'best practice' but had not been established by the organisation), inadequate barriers (barriers that functioned as intended but could not achieve the required function to prevent the incident; for example, a seat belt will only prevent serious injury under certain circumstances) and effective barriers (barriers that succeeded in preventing the subsequent event) are also considered.
+If the analysis is modelling a potential event, unless the event was only prevented through sheer luck, there will be one or more effective barrier within the incident trajectory.
 For example, a seat belt functions to prevent the death of the driver.

 Why did it happen?

-Once the investigator has identified the sequence of events, and the Failed-, Missing-, and Inadequate- Barriers, the next step is to understand the causes of these being ineffective when needed.
+Once the investigator has identified the sequence of events, and the failed, missing, and inadequate barriers, the next step is to understand why these barriers were ineffective when needed.

 Immediate causes

 In Tripod theory, barriers fail because of human action or inaction.
 This may be human action directly related to the barrier functionality (such as the driver not wearing the seat belt), but may also be indirect, such as a failure during the design or installation of the barrier, or the failure of management to consider implementing the barrier.
-This human action or inaction is called the 'Immediate Cause'.
+This human action or inaction is called the immediate cause.
 This is the substandard act or human error.
 Often, when (non-Tripod) investigations determine that the cause of an accident was due to human error, in Tripod-terms this would relate to the immediate cause only.

 Preconditions

 The reasons for substandard acts and human error cannot always be definitively known, however it is known that human errors have situation or psychological precursors.
-These 'Preconditions' are aspects of the working environment that are likely to have contributed towards the substandard action or inaction.
-For example, typical Preconditions may be: fatigue due to improper work-life balance; perception that a guard is not required, loss of situation awareness, improper motivation, poor supervision; rushing in order to complete a job quickly; noisy or dark environment; confusing procedures, incorrect understanding of work objective, etc.
+These preconditions are aspects of the working environment that are likely to have contributed towards the substandard action or inaction.
+For example, typical preconditions may be: fatigue due to improper work-life balance, perception that a guard is not required, loss of situational awareness, improper motivation, poor supervision, rushing in order to complete a job quickly, noisy or dark environment, confusing procedures, incorrect understanding of work objectives, etc.

-Through interviews and investigation the investigator is able to identify a number of Preconditions that likely contributed towards the substandard action.
+Through interviews and investigation, the investigator is able to identify a number of preconditions that likely contributed towards the substandard action.